pfroysdon/pfroysdon.github.io/_posts/2025-02-14-National_Cyber_Roadmap.md

 - Resilience and recovery (2030–2035): self-healing architectures, regulatory convergence, and full PQC migration for high-value assets.

 This isn't about "more tools."
 It's about engineering outcomes—reduced blast radius, faster containment, faster recovery, and a posture that can keep up with real adversaries.

+All of this information is publically available.
+My paper just summarizes hundreds of research papers, corporate and academic websites, and market analysis.

 **Read it here:** [Cyber_Roadmap.pdf](https://pfroysdon.github.io/files/Cyber_Roadmap.pdf)